yosob/STM-Basic-Project/README.md

 # STM-Basic-Project
-the basic project of stm32 based on HAL and cube
+The basic project of stm32 based on HAL and cube

+This project is used to help people bulid their own project quickly,when you want to use a function, you just need to find the corresponding part in this project and copy it.